 Step 8.
 Check the diluent syringe for air bubbles.
 If you see bubbles, tap the diluent syringe barrel until the bubbles rise to the top of the syringe.
 Carefully push the plunger in to push only the air bubbles back into the vial.
 See Figure G. If you push too much of the liquid back into the vial, pull the plunger out again to the 1 mL mark.

 Step 9.
 Make sure that 1 mL of diluent remains in the diluent syringe.
-Then, pull the needle out of the vial.
+Pull the needle out of the vial.
 The vial should still have diluent in it.
 Do not use the leftover diluent in the vial.

 Step 10.
 Push the needle of the diluent syringe straight through the stopper of the vial of powdered SOMAVERT.